-In order to seek the protection from the demon, all gods centralized their individual power on the ground, it leads to the birth of an Adishakti known as the goddess Sati.
-Prajapati Daksha raised the girl and later married to Lord Shiva.
 Once Prajapati Daksha organized a yagna and did not invite Lord Shiva.
-Parvati feels very humiliated by this act of her father and burned herself in the fire of Havankund.
-Lord Shiva enrages and moves around three worlds with Sati’s burnt body.
+Parvati felt very humiliated by this act of her father and burned herself in the fire of Havankund.
+Lord Shiva enrages and moves around three worlds with Sati’s charred body.

 To see this, all the Gods approach Lord Vishnu seeking help.
 Lord Vishnu decides to cut the body of Parvati into pieces with his Sudharshan Chakra.
-The pieces of her body fell at various places.
-Where ever the pieces fell, those places are considering as the Shaktipeetha’s.
+The parts of her body fell at various places.
+Wherever the chips fell, those places are considered the Shaktipeetha’s.
 Jwalamukhi is the place where the tongue of Sati fell.

 History of Jwalamukhi temple:

-The temple was built by a king, once a cowherd complaint to the king that a female emerges out of the earth and feed on cow milk.
-As the king was aware of Sati’s legend, searches for the place and built the temple.
+A king built the temple.
+A cowherd complained to the King that a female emerges out of the earth and feeds on cow milk.
+As the King was aware of Sati’s legend, he searched for the place and built the temple.
 He also appointed the priest to perform Poojas.
 Later, Pandavas renovated and carried the maintenance of the temple.

 The significance of the temple:

 In a day, Five Aartis will be performing in the temple.
-The first Aarti will be performing early in the morning at 5’o clock known as Mangal Aarti.
-Panjupchaar Pujan Aarti is done at the time of sunrise, Bhog Aarti is performing in the noon, around 7 pm the 4th aarti is performing and at 10 pm the last aarti Shaiyan ki aarti is performing.
+The first Aarti will be playing early in the morning at 5’o clock, known as Mangal Aarti.
+Panjupchaar Pujan Aarti, performed at sunrise, Bhog Aarti is performing in the noon, around 7 pm the 4th Aarti is playing, and at 10 pm the last aarti Shaiyan ki aarti is performing.

-During the last aarti, the bed of Durga Maa is decorating with flowers, jewelry, and dresses.
-The aarti will be done in two parts, firstly it is performing in the main temple and then in the sejabhavan.
-Sondarya Lahri slokas will be recited throughout the aarti by Shri Shankaracharya.
-Havan is performing once in a day, Durga Saptarshi is recited during havan.
-Rabri, misri, seasonal fruits will be offering to the goddess as Bhog.
+During the last Aarti, devasthanam will decorate the bed of Durga Maa with flowers, jewellery, and dresses.
+The Aarti is done in two parts.
+Firstly is in the main temple and then in the sejabhavan.
+Sondarya Lahri slokas will be recited throughout the Aarti by Shri Shankaracharya.
+Havan is playing once a day, Durga Saptarshi described during havan.
+Rabri, misri, pilgrims will offer seasonal fruits to the Goddess as Bhog.